angelacorte/fieldVMC/README.md

 please refer to the [Alchemist documentation](https://alchemistsimulator.github.io/reference/yaml/index.html).

 #### Simulation entrypoint
-The simulations in which nodes are able to spawn new nodes are the _selfConstruction_ and _selfOptimization_ experiments.
+The simulations in which nodes are able to spawn new nodes and destroy them are the _selfConstruction_ and _selfOptimization_ experiments.
 Their entrypoint can be found at `src/main/kotlin/it/unibo/collektive/vmc/VMCSpawning.kt`.
 The program takes as input the aggregate function `withSpawning()`, which uses a function that implements the spawning (and killing) logic.\
 Shortly, a node can spawn if: